pssdc/Traffic-Sign-Classifier/README.md

 ### Visualization
   1. First, I plotted a bar chart to check the frequency of each class in the dataset.
-Based on the Class vs frequency of labels we observe that the number of samples for the classes are not uniform.
-The difference between the minimum (180) and maximum (2010) frequency of classes was quit large.
+Based on the Class vs frequency of class I observed that the number of samples for the classes are not uniform.
+The difference between the minimum (180) and maximum (2010) frequency of class was quit large.
 This may lead to training being skewed towards the classes with large frequency.
 To even out the frequency of samples, additional data is generated.

  2. All 43 images are also plotted (in Jupyter notebook) for visualization.